blockchainsllc/in3-docs/docs/config.md

 * **nodeList** : `object[]?` *(optional)* - manual nodeList.
 As Value a array of Node-Definitions is expected.
+    The nodeList object supports the following properties :

     * **url** : `string` - URL of the node.